is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Intelligent Building Europe takes place on 8–10 September 2020.
-Get your free ticket today to access solutions, expertise and networking opportunities across three days at ExCeL London.
+Intelligent Building Europe takes place on 18-20 May 2021.
+Register your interest today to access solutions, expertise and networking opportunities across three days at ExCeL London.

 Smart buildings rely on sophisticated technology to monitor and automate processes, but not all smart solutions rely on the latest high-tech kit.
 Indeed, the data gathered by these monitors can be used to influence the physical design and layout of an office, to make big, low-tech improvements to productivity and wellbeing.